-In fact, many believe the area you choose has spiritual importance and potentially a positive impact on your health.
+In fact, many believe the area you choose has spiritual importance.

 With that said, you should consider the folds of your skin when choosing the location.

-You wouldn’t want to ruin the symmetry of your piece by placing it in a spot where it’s rarely displayed properly.
+You wouldn’t want to louse up the symmetry of your piece by placing it in a spot where it’s rarely displayed properly.

 So, try to stick with areas that are mostly flat and won’t distort your marvelous ink.

 Ultimately, your placement is completely up to your personal preferences and the shape and size of your design.

 Here are some of the most popular places to get geometric flower tattoos.